andrewnguonly/Lumos/README.md

 ```

 See documentation for [`querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) and [`querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to confirm all querying capabilities.

-To maintain your own custom content parser, this repository can be forked and `contentConfig.ts` can be overridden.

 ## Use Cases
 - Summarize long threads on issue tracking sites, forums, and social media sites.